kckecheng/prometheus/switch.rst

 Switch Performance Monitoring
 ==============================

-This chapter will cover all ideas on how to monitor switch performance with the official snmp_exporter from Prometheus.
+This chapter will cover all ideas on how to enable snmp_exporter for Prometheus.

 SNMP Introduction
 -------------------